danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 1. The developer has to use a new name, which has to differ from the function parameter and be longer or less comfortable to use
 2. The developer could easily mix `processedData` and `data`, which can result in some hard-to-detect bugs

-One can propose in this situation to change the original name into `rawData`, but this can lead to the confusion from the side of the end user of the function.
+One can propose changing the original name to `rawData`, but this can lead to confusion from the end user of the function.

-Argument labels, in fact, can serve as a nice approach to handle this problem:
+Argument labels can serve as an excellent approach to handle this problem:

 ```kotlin
 fun doHeavyLifting(data rawData: Data) {